MGTheTrain/swift-ar-with-reality-kit/README.md

 ### Steps

 Launch one of the [sample applications](./apps/) in Xcode.
 Connect your iOS device to your macOS device.
-Then build and run the applications on the designated iOS device
+Then build and run the applications on the designated iOS device.

+## Results

 Results for the [Triangle application](./apps/Triangle/) should resemble: